Learning Objectives

 Although scientists cannot directly address how life on Earth arose, they can formulate and test hypotheses about natural processes that could account for various intermediate steps, consistent with the geological evidence.
 In the 1920s, Alexander Oparin and J. B. S. Haldane independently proposed nearly identical hypotheses for how life originated on Earth.
 Their hypothesis is now called the Oparin-Haldane hypothesis, and the key steps are:

-2. formation of polymers (longer chains) of organic molecules, that can function as enzymes to carry out metabolic reactions, encode hereditary information, and possibly replicate (e.g., proteins, RNA strands),
+- formation of polymers (longer chains) of organic molecules, that can function as enzymes to carry out metabolic reactions and possibly replicate (e.g., proteins, RNA strands),

-The Oparin-Haldane hypothesis has been continually tested and revised, and any hypothesis about how life began must account for the 3 primary universal requirements for life: the ability to reproduce and replicate hereditary information; the enclosure in membranes to form cells; the use of energy to accomplish growth and reproduction.
+The Oparin-Haldane hypothesis has been continually tested and revised, and any hypothesis about how life began must account for the primary universal requirements for life: the ability to reproduce, replication of hereditary information, the enclosure in membranes to form cells, and the use of energy to accomplish growth and reproduction.

 1. How did organic molecules form on a pre-biotic Earth?